 For those who like history Rome is the perfect place to explore.
 The City is crowded with architectural heritage from ancient monuments to renaissance and baroque temples.
 One of the main highlights of the city’s antique treasures is the grand Colosseum, the world’s largest roman amphitheater, which offers an insight of how ancient gladiator’s arenas used to look like.
-Next to it a large archeological site displays Trajan’s Market and Circus Maximus.
+It’s a must on every Italian bucket list!
+Next to it a large archeological site of Trajan’s Market and Circus Maximus displays numerous roman ruins.
 West of the Colosseum in the area known as Old Rome beautiful renaissance buildings surround charming squares like Piazza Navona and Campo di Fiori.
 Also worth a visit in this neighborhood is a well preserved Pantheon dating from the second century AD.
 Within walking distance several outstanding squares and monuments are not to be missed: the Piazza della Repubblica, the Fontana di Trevi and the Spanish Steps.
 Across the Tiber lies the Vatican, an independent country, and the seat of the Catholic Church, home to an outstanding art collection and of course the Grand Basilica of Saint Peter, one of the largest churches in the world.

-Rome is a major tourist destination, and there are plenty of accommodation options.
+Rome is a major tourist destination, a must see on any itinerary around Italy. and there are plenty of accommodation options.
 Most hotels close to the Old town are quite pricey, but are the best option if you are short of time.
 Many hotels are located around the Termini station, the largest ones being between the station and the Colosseum.
 Cheaper midrange hotels and guesthouses are mostly located in Esquilino – San Giovani and in the northern part of the Modern Center, not far from Termini.
 Generally speaking accommodation in Rome is considered expensive.